-- a.
-Business Precinct Program 2021-25 Application for Recognition and Funding form. - b.
+a.
+Business Precinct Program 2021-25 Application for Recognition and Funding form.

+- b.
 Copies of documentation demonstrating the management and legal structure of the applicant association. - c.
 Annual financial statements in accordance with the requirements of the Associations Incorporation Reform Act 2012. - d.
-The association's current register of members demonstrating a minimum of twenty-five individual members who have paid a membership in full at a minimum of \$50 per annum.

-Business Precinct Program 2021-25 Page 6 of 11

-e.
-The fee structure for members, membership development plan and membership verification documentation (as outlined in section 4).
+The association's current register of members demonstrating a minimum of twenty-five individual members who have paid a membership in full at a minimum of \$50 per annum. - e.
+The fee structure for members, membership development plan and membership verification documentation (as outlined in section 4). - f.
+An annual and half-year acquittal report demonstrating the undertaking of localised business support initiatives and localised marketing activities as outlined in the association's application to the Business Precinct Program 2021-25 for the benefit to the associations described precinct- wide area as approved.

 Successful applicants are referred to in this document as "Recognised Associations".
-As part of recognition, Recognised Associations are required to acknowledge Council's support and to participate in any public promotions organised by Council to promote the Business Precinct Program 2021-25.
+As part of recognition, associations are required to acknowledge Council's support and to participate in any public promotions organised by Council to promote the Precinct Program 2021-25.